kaser137/django-orm-watching-storage/README.md

 The first six lines are settings for database.
 DEBUG has to take just boolean values (`True`/`False`).
 SECRET_KEY is secret key for site.
+Variables ALLOWED_HOSTS, DEBUG and SECRET_KEY have default settings.

 Python3 should already be installed.
 Then use pip (or pip3, if there is a conflict with Python2) to install dependencies:
 ```python